jelert/transaction-api/README.md

     - Returns the current user points

 * Testing:
 Given test case is modeled in reqests.js.
+(Optional): In a new terminal window with the server still running, run `node userRequests.js` for a front-end to test the functionality of the service

-To run: `node requests.js`
+To run:
+- Start service by running `node app.js`
+- Open a new terminal window and run `node requests.js` to run full test sequence at once.
+View points in terminal